 The South Carolina Department of Public Safety's Office of Highway Safety and Justice Programs (OHSJP) is charged with the responsibility of the administration of the federally-funded State and Community Highway Safety (Section 402) Program and coordination of highway safety activities throughout the state on behalf of the Office of the Governor.
-The State and Community Highway Safety Program originated under the Highway Safety Act of 1966.
-More recently, on December 4, 2015, the Fixing America’s Surface Transportation Act (FAST Act) was signed into law which authorized $305 billion over fiscal years 2016 through 2020 and an additional $13.6 billion through the end of fiscal year 2021 for highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail, research, technology, and statistics programs.
-The FAST Act requires the Highway Safety Plan (HSP) to provide for a data-driven traffic safety enforcement program to prevent traffic violations, collisions, and collision fatalities and injuries in areas of the state most at risk for such incidents.
+The State and Community Highway Safety Program originated under the Highway Safety Act of 1966 and continues today under the authorization of the Infrastructure Investment and Jobs Act (also known as the Bipartisan Infrastructure Law).
+The Act authorized $550 billion over fiscal years 2022 through 2026 for new spending on the nation’s infrastructure, including roads, bridges, and mass transit.